Heuristic

-A heuristic or heuristic technique (problem solving, mental shortcut, rule of thumb) is any approach to problem solving that employs a pragmatic method that is not fully optimized, perfected, or rationalized, but is nevertheless "good enough" as an approximation or attribute substitution.
+A heuristic or heuristic technique (problem solving, mental shortcut, rule of thumb) is any approach to problem solving that employs a pragmatic method that is not necessarily optimized, perfected, or rationalized, but is nevertheless "good enough" as an approximation or attribute substitution.
 Where finding an optimal solution is impossible or impractical, heuristic methods can be used to speed up the process of finding a satisfactory solution.
 Heuristics can be mental shortcuts that ease the cognitive load of making a decision.

 Heuristic reasoning is often based on induction, or on analogy ...
 Induction is the process of discovering general laws ...
 Induction tries to find regularity and coherence ...
 Its most conspicuous instruments are generalization, specialization, analogy. [...]
 Heuristic discusses human behavior in the face of problems [... that have been] preserved in the wisdom of proverbs.